-The main brake cylinder with two pistons 10 and 17 in series and a two-section reservoir 4 with a sensor 6 for an emergency drop in the brake fluid level is attached to the cover of the vacuum booster.
+The main brake cylinder with two successive pistons 10 and 17 and a two-section reservoir 4 with sensor 6 for an emergency brake fluid level drop indicator is attached to the cover of the vacuum booster.

-The brake master cylinder pressurizes two independent hydraulic circuits.
+The brake master cylinder creates pressure in two independent hydraulic circuits.

-The volume of brake fluid between pistons 10 and 17 is used to actuate the rear brakes, and the volume of fluid between piston 17 and the end of plug 20 is used to actuate the front brakes.
+The volume of brake fluid between pistons 10 and 17 is used to operate the rear brake mechanisms, and the volume of fluid between piston 17 and the end of the plug 20 is used to operate the front brake mechanisms.

-When braking, moving forward, the primary piston 10 and its cuff 15 block the compensation hole B connecting the primary cavity of the main cylinder with the reservoir.
+When braking, moving forward, the primary piston 10 and its cuff 15 cover the compensation hole “B” connecting the primary cavity of the master cylinder with the reservoir.

-The spring installed between the pistons 10 and 17 is stronger than the spring 19 located between the piston 17 and the plug 20, therefore, simultaneously with the primary piston 10, the secondary piston 17 also begins to move, blocking the compensation hole A connecting the secondary cavity of the cylinder with the tank.
+The spring installed between the pistons 10 and 17 is stronger than the spring 19 located between the piston 17 and the plug 20, therefore, simultaneously with the primary piston 10, the secondary piston 17 begins to move, covering with a cuff the compensation hole “A” connecting the secondary cavity of the cylinder with tank.

 Further movement of the pistons is accompanied by an increase in pressure in the cavities, and, consequently, both brake circuits are activated.

-This opens the expansion holes A and В and the liquid in both cavities of the main cylinder communicates with the liquid in the tank, while the pressure in the circuits decreases to atmospheric pressure.
+In this case, compensation holes “A” and “B” open and the liquid in both cavities of the main cylinder communicates with the liquid in the tank, and the pressure in the circuits decreases to atmospheric pressure.

-If the brake pedal is released abruptly, the master cylinder pistons quickly return to their original position and are ready for subsequent braking.
+If the brake pedal is released abruptly, the pistons of the master cylinder quickly return to their original position and are ready for subsequent braking.

-The quick return of the pistons is ensured by the fact that when they return to their original position, a vacuum is created in the cavities of the main cylinder, under the influence of which the liquid from the tank through the bypass holes C and the holes in the pistons, squeezing the washers 13 and the edges of the cuffs 14, enters the cavities of the main cylinder.
+The rapid return of the pistons is ensured by the fact that when they return to their original position, a vacuum is created in the cavities of the main cylinder, under the influence of which the liquid from the tank through the bypass holes “C” and the holes in the pistons, pressing the washers 13 and the edges of the cuffs 14, enters the cavity of the master cylinder.

-When the pistons reach their home position, excess fluid from each cavity through the expansion holes A and The will flow into the tank.
+When the pistons reach their original position, excess fluid from each cavity will flow into the reservoir through compensation holes “A” and “B.”

-When one of the drive circuits fails, fluid leaks from the cavity of the main cylinder connected to the faulty circuit.
+If one of the drive circuits fails, fluid leaks from the cavity of the master cylinder connected to the faulty circuit.

 If the rear circuit is faulty, then the piston 10 reaches the spring holder 16 and through it acts on the secondary piston 17, which creates pressure in the secondary cavity of the master cylinder and the front circuit.

-If the front brake circuit fails, piston 17 acts on the end of plug 20, and piston 10, compressing the spring, displaces fluid from the primary cavity of the master cylinder into the circuit going to the rear wheel brakes.
+If the front brake circuit fails, piston 17 acts on the end of plug 20, and piston 10, compressing the spring, displaces fluid from the primary cavity of the master cylinder into the circuit going to the brake mechanisms of the rear wheels.

-If one of the drive circuits fails, the brake pedal stroke increases, but the vehicle is sufficiently effectively braked.
+If one of the drive circuits fails, the brake pedal travel increases, but fairly effective braking of the vehicle is ensured.

-With good circuits, the brake fluid level in the master cylinder reservoir should be between the MAX and MIN marks.
+If the circuits are in good condition, the brake fluid level in the master cylinder reservoir should be between the MAX and MIN marks.

-The gradual change in the fluid level from MAX to MIN is due to the wear of the brake linings.
+The gradual change in fluid level from MAX to MIN is associated with wear of the brake linings.

 A sharp drop in the level of brake fluid in the reservoir indicates a violation of the tightness of the brake system.

-At the same time, the brake fluid level warning light is activated and the red lamp on the instrument cluster lights up. in this case, add liquid only after restoring the tightness of the system.
+At this point, the brake fluid level alarm is activated and a red lamp on the instrument cluster lights up.
+In this case, liquid should be added only after the system’s tightness has been restored.

 Removing the brake master cylinder

-1. To prevent dirt from entering the master brake cylinder, carefully clean the places where the pipelines are connected to the brake master cylinder.
+To prevent dirt from getting into the main brake cylinder, thoroughly clean the connections of the pipes to the main brake cylinder.

-2. Disconnect connector 2 with wires from the brake fluid level sensor installed in cover 1 of the master cylinder reservoir and remove the cover.
+Disconnect block 2 with wires from the brake fluid level sensor installed in cover 1 of the master cylinder reservoir and remove the cover.

-Unscrew the fastening nuts 3 and disconnect the pipelines from the master cylinder.
-Plug the openings of the pipelines.
+Unscrew the nut and 3 fasteners and disconnect the pipelines from the master cylinder.
+Plug the pipeline holes.

-3. Remove bolt 1 securing bracket 2 for booster to mudguard.
+Unscrew bolt 1 securing bracket 2 of the amplifier to the mudguard.

-Unscrew two nuts 3 securing the master brake cylinder 4 to the vacuum booster, remove the master cylinder with the bracket.
+Unscrew the two nuts 3 securing the brake master cylinder 4 to the vacuum booster, remove the master cylinder with the bracket.

-4. Turn the master cylinder over and drain the brake fluid from the reservoir into a container.
-Then press the piston of the main cylinder several times, thereby removing the liquid from it.
+Turn over the master cylinder and drain the brake fluid from the reservoir into a container.
+Then press the master cylinder piston several times to remove fluid from it.

 Disassembling the brake master cylinder

-3. Remove the primary piston assembly 1 from the cylinder.
+Remove primary piston 1 assembly from the cylinder.

-Remove the cylinder from the vise and, gently tapping the end against a clean piece of wood, remove the secondary piston 7 and spring 6.
+Remove the cylinder from the vice and, carefully tapping the end on a clean piece of wood, remove the secondary piston 7 and spring 6.

-Remove the guide sleeve 2, the outer collar 3 and the thrust ring 4 from the primary piston.
+Remove guide sleeve 2, outer collar 3 and thrust ring 4 from the primary piston.

-It is not recommended to unscrew the adjusting screw that secures the spring holder 8 without necessity.
+It is not recommended to unscrew the adjusting screw securing the spring holder 8 unless necessary.

-4. to replace the connecting sleeves 2 of the tank, it is necessary to remove the tank 1 and remove the connecting sleeves 2 with plastic tubes from the master cylinder
+to replace connecting sleeves 2 of the tank, you must remove tank 1 and remove connecting sleeves 2 with plastic tubes from the main cylinder

 Inspection and troubleshooting of brake cylinder parts